 was quickly taken up by the Little Barn Nursery who are still there today.

-the theatre's Diamond Jubilee and the FOBs hosted a nine day festival
+was the theatre's Diamond Jubilee and the FOBs hosted a nine day festival of music

 the 1990's the theatre became so popular that bookings had to be made years ahead